GuanceCloud/datakit/internal/export/doc/en/inputs/ddtrace.md

 DD_TAGS="project:your_project_name,env=test,version=v1" ddtrace-run python app.py
 ```

-- Configure custom tags directly in *ddtrace.conf*.
-This method affects all data sent to the DataKit tracing service, so use it with caution:
+- Configure receiver-side tags directly in *ddtrace.conf*.
+They affect every DDTrace payload entering this DataKit and are suitable for shared deployment tags, not application-specific service identity:

 ```toml
 # tags are key-value pairs configured for ddtrace